venerdi2/mainline/README.md

 make
 sudo make install
 ```

 ### Usage
+Look for System -> Ubuntu Mainline Kernel Installer in your desktop's Applications/Start menu.

+Otherwise:
 CLI
 ```
 mainline --help
 mainline
 ```
 GUI
 ```
 mainline-gtk
 ```

 ### About
+Written using Vala and GTK3.

 mainline is a fork of [ukuu](https://github.com/teejee2008/ukuu)
 The original author stopped maintaining the original GPL version of ukuu and switched to a [paid license](https://teejeetech.in/tag/ukuu/) for future versions.

 ### Enhancements / Deviations from the original author's final GPL version